19475 N. Grayhawk Drive

-Bob's current professional emphases are on positive living, positive aging, collaborative healthcare, relationship enrichment and, overall, creating effective change.
-Bob and Sharon co-authored a chapter, Relational Inquiry and Relational Responsibility: The Practice of Change, in the book Relational Responsibility: Resources for Sustainable Dialogue, edited by Sheila McNamee and Ken Gergen and published by Sage in 1998.
-Bob also co-authored Experiential Learning Exercises in Social Construction: A Field Book for Creating Change, published by Taos Institute publishing in 2003.
+Bob and Sharon co-authored a chapter, Relational Inquiry and Relational Responsibility: The Practice of Change, in the book Relational Responsibility: Resources for Sustainable Dialogue edited by Sheila McNamee and Ken Gergen and published by Sage in 1998.
+Bob also co-authored the book Experiential Learning Exercises in Social Construction published by the Taos Institute in 2004.

 Bob closed his psychiatric and forensic practice in 2007 after 45 years of clinical work.
 He received a special citation for Outstanding Contributions to the Field from the Arizona Association of Marriage and Family Therapy in 1992.
 He also received an Award for Significant Contribution to Family Law from the Arizona Association of Family and Conciliation Courts in February 2008.

 Bob continues to consult with businesses and organizations seeking creative and effective change.
 His primary interest is healthcare policy and practice.
 He has also become involved in the emerging field of pediatric palliative care and family respite care.
 The Cottor family, in 2004, founded Ryan House, a nonprofit healthcare provider in Phoenix that now offers an innovative collaborative/appreciative program of pediatric palliative care, family respite care and end-of-life care in a free-standing home-like facility built for families with children with life limiting illnesses and conditions.
 Ryan House is a legacy honoring Bob’s grandson Ryan.